Chapter 32 : Halloween

 I almost squealed like a little girl in front of the Headmistress.
 Almost.
 I was so excited though.
 I had gotten what I wanted and can move forward with this endeavor without doing it in secret.

-"But I do have one condition," she suddenly speaks up, stopping me in my mental happy dance.
+"But I do have one condition," she suddenly speaks up, stopping me in the middle of my mental happy dance.

 "What is it?"
 I ask, suddenly terrified of rejection again.